Strategy of Breakthrough for Health and Wealth

 That time constraint turned into Amazon's cash flow flywheel.

-Elon Musk applies this exercise by coming up with a 5 step algorithm, which is really a combination of the 80/20 and constraints.
+Elon Musk applies this exercise by devising a 5-step algorithm, which is essentially a combination of the 80/20 principle and constraints.

-1. Question all requirements and remove the ones that don’t make sense.
-Base it on first principles and not tradition or habit.
+1. Question all requirements and remove the ones that don't make sense.
+Base it on first principles, rather than tradition or habit.

 2. Delete what's unnecessary: Remove the steps, processes, people or tasks until you are required to add 10% back (cheaper)